dhis2/dhis2-android-docs/content/capture-app/visual-configurations.md

 >
 >![](resources/images/capture-app-image23.png){ width=25%}

-## Icon library for metadata { #capture_app_visual_icon_lib }
+## Icon library for metadata (Improved 3.0) { #capture_app_visual_icon_lib }

 There are currently 134 icons available that you can choose from.
 You can search by name in the icon picker widget.
 Icons are available in positive, negative and outlined shapes.
-We will be adding many more icons in future releases.

 Icons can be associated to programs, stages, data elements and the options of an option set.
 This is  configurable through the Maintenance App.